minhlebbs20-afk/MIS-311/README.md

       Mexico (2006): Identified by a specific cost of living threshold of 4219.26.

       Instead of using statistical imputation (such as mean/median filling or linear interpolation), the missing fields were deterministically restored via primary source tracking to ensure 100% data integrity.

+      Australia (2012) with Cost_of_Living (4692.15), fill 3641.94 into Average_Monthly_Income.

+      Mexico (2006) with Cost_of_Living (4219.26), fill 6124.70 into Average_Monthly_Income.

       The reference values were verified and cross-referenced from the global economic benchmark dataset "Cost of Living and Income Extended" (compiled from historical records of Numbeo and The World Bank macro indicators).